Aref-Akminasi/aws-developer-associate/ElasticBeanstalk.md

 - New instances are migrated from the temporary ASG to the original ASG
 - Automated rollback on failure
 - Code is deployed on new instances
+- Amazon EC2 burst balances were lost because instances are replaced

 ![Traffic Splitting](./assets/27.png)